-We made a relatively late decision to race at the inaugural Terra Firma event to be held at Jervis Bay on the NSW South coast.
+We made a relatively late decision to race at the inaugural Terra Nova event to be held at Jervis Bay on the NSW South coast.
 The different venue was appealing as was simply doing a race after what has seemed like months of disruptions due to fires then floods.
 We were also keen for a hit out before Expedition Africa scheduled for early April (more on that later).
 With Josh not racing we roped in Ian Franzke and Simon Manson.
 Ian had raced a bit in recent times, but it was to be Simon’s first adventure race in 11 years!

 The dreaded CV-19 was beginning to make its mark in the even lead up so there was a bit of uncertainty due to that.
 Chris and the Wild&Co team took what seemed like sensible measures to address the risk at the time, but restrictions have got a lot tighter since the race.

 With it just being a 24hr race it was pretty simple to prepare for.
 We were a little surprised to look at the maps and find no checkpoints.
 They were to be given out as we went.
 This made the 1.5hrs we had to prepare very long time but we did manage to fill it with a bit of fiddling around and route speculation.
 The weather had not been super friendly the morning of the race and a bit of rain (no problem with that) combined with a pretty fresh southerly meaning the first kayak leg was cancelled.
 More coasteering instead.